cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

 The conditions are evaluated by order, so they don't need to be exclusive.
 In this example, the Python first evaluates the expression.
 Since the outcome is `True`, it stops there.

-The `else` statement can be omitted.
-Then, if the `if` and `elif` conditions are false, no acion is taken.
+If the `else` statement is omitted (this would be an if-elif conditional), no acion is taken when the `if` and `elif` conditions are false.
+An example follows.

 ```
 In [4]: grade = 3